google/ffcc/README.md

 ### Project Folder

-To allow FFCC Toolbox to support wide range of projects, we separate out the core algorithms from the project specific implementation.
-The project specific implementation is placed under projects/ folder.
+To allow FFCC Toolbox to support wide range of projects, we separate out the core algorithms from the project specific implementations.
+The project specific implementations are placed under projects/ folder.

 The following scripts all take as input the string of some project name, which must correspond exactly to a folder in projects/, and which must prefix all